Soccer-Man United book place in Europa League final despite defeat to Roma | Sports-Games

 Soccer-Man United book place in Europa League final despite defeat to Roma

-The Norwegian had lost his last four semi-finals during his Old Trafford reign and despite Thursday's defeat in Rome, his side progressed comfortably thanks to last week's commanding 6-2 first leg win.
+Solskjaer had lost his last four semi-finals during his Old Trafford reign and despite Thursday's defeat in Rome, the Norwegian's side progressed comfortably thanks to last week's commanding 6-2 first leg win.
 Edinson Cavani fired home a powerful finish after 39 minutes to open the scoring, but Roma found the net twice in the space of three second-half minutes through Edin Dzeko and Bryan Cristante to turn the game on its head.

 United had goalkeeper David de Gea to thank for not going further behind as the Spaniard produced a string of superb saves.
 Cavani headed the visitors level but 19-year-old debutant Nicola Zalewski's shot took a big deflection off Alex Telles to beat De Gea as Roma secured the win on the night -- but it was United who were left celebrating at the final whistle.